dgaydukov/cert-aws/files/sa.md

 But when you recover snapshot ebs is read immediately, but data is loaded lazyly.
 IOPS vs Throughput vs Bandwidth
 * IOPS - number of read/write operations per second, good for transactional db where we need to make lot of small writes
     * General Purpose SSD (gp2) - non-transactional db.
-1GB-16TB
     * Provisioned IOPS SSD (io1) - for transactional load, usually db.
-4GB-16TB
 * Throughput - number of bits read/written per second
     * Throughput Optimized HDD (st1) - log processing, big data, data warehouse, kafka, media transcoding.
-500GB-16TB
     * Cold HDD (sc1) - file sharing, archive storage.
-500GB-16TB
+Type    Size           IOPS                    Throughput gp2     1GB-16TB       16,000 (16 KiB I/O)     250 MiB/s
+io1     4GB-16TB       64,000 (16 KiB I/O)     1,000 MiB/s
+st1     500GB-16TB     500 (1 MiB I/O)         500 MiB/s
+sc1     500GB-16TB     250 (1 MiB I/O)         250 MiB/s
+Now you see that iops is for many writes of small data, but Throughput for small number of writes but of large amount.
+But in the end total throughput is approx the same.
 * Bandwidth - pipe, throughput - water running through pipe EBS Volume Types
 * HDD (large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS - has a platter and